-3. Upon arrest, the driver's license is immediately confiscated and an order of suspension or revocation served (DMV form DS 360).
+- 3. Upon arrest, the driver's license is immediately confiscated and an order of suspension or revocation served (DMV form DS 360). - a.
+Confiscate valid California driver's licenses only.

 NOTE: This temporary license is valid only if the suspect's driving privilege is valid.
 However, according to DMV, you should give the driver the DS 360 form in every situation, even where the driver has no license in his possession, is licensed out-of-state, or has been previously suspended or revoked.
 DMV will notify the driver's home state of California's suspension/revocation action.